privacysandbox/protected-auction-key-value-service/docs/GCP_Terraform_vars.md

     Number of parallel threads for reading and loading data files.

+-   **enable_external_traffic**

+    Whether to serve external traffic.
+If disabled, only internal traffic via service mesh will be served.

 -   **environment**

     Assigned environment name to group related resources.
 Also servers as gcp image tag.